-Dependency and Neglect Advocacy (D&N)
+Dependency & Neglect (D&N)

 - Direct child and family members to appropriate community resources

 - Monitor family compliance with the treatment plan and court orders

 - Appear in court to advocate for the child and provide testimony

 - Make recommendations to the court through written and oral reports